 PRK & LASIK Surgery

-EyeSight Hawaii offers PRK and LASIK eye surgery plans at the Honolulu, HI, and LASIK evaluations at the Maui, HI offices using advanced technology.
+EyeSight Hawaii offers PRK and LASIK eye care services at the Honolulu, HI, and LASIK evaluations at the Maui, HI offices using advanced technology.
 With over 30 years of experience, the surgeons at EyeSight Hawaii are dedicated to providing an outstanding LASIK experience for all of their patients.

 LASIK and PRK are popular forms of laser eye surgery that change the shape of the cornea to improve vision.
-Past forms of vision correction were surgical treatments that used a blade to shape the eye.
-These days, carefully-crafted lasers make the process faster, safer, and more successful than ever before.
+Past forms of vision correction included surgical treatments that used a microkeratome blade to shape the eye.
+However, these days, carefully-crafted lasers make the process faster, safer, and more successful than ever before.

 What is LASIK Surgery?

 Over 10 million Americans have had LASIK surgery since it was approved by the FDA in 1999.
 LASIK is a type of corrective procedure, also known as “laser vision correction”.

 People often opt for laser eye surgery when their eyes suffer from certain eye disorders including nearsightedness, farsightedness, astigmatism, or even presbyopic needs for bifocals.
 In all cases, the cornea’s focusing abilities are impaired and people experience blurred vision.